The State of the U.S. Labor Market: Pre-April 2018 Jobs Release

 The unemployment rate has not recovered to prerecession rates for all demographics

 The gains from the recovery have not been experienced equally among different demographics and those with historically worse labor market conditions continue to face higher unemployment rates with long-term detrimental effects.
-While the overall unemployment rate fell from 9.8 percent to 4.7 percent between February 2010 and February 2017, the rate for African Americans only dropped from 16.1 percent to 8.1 percent during the same time frame.
+While the overall unemployment rate fell from 9.9 percent to 4.1 percent between March 2010 and March 2018, the rate for African Americans dropped from 16.8 percent to 6.9 percent during the same time frame.
 Focusing on the groups whose unemployment rates continue to have room for improvement should be a benchmark for the health of the U.S. labor market overall.
 Expanding their opportunities in the labor market can be a source of future economic growth.

 This employment release will provide an updated snapshot of the real economy under the Trump administration.
-Since the Trump administration is only in its third month and there has been little progress on the policies proposed throughout his campaign, it is unlikely that March’s data will show any drastic changes.
-However, as the months go on, the indicators highlighted above will be key in evaluating President Trump’s policies.
+Since the administration has not created any progress on employment-related policies during its first year, it is unlikely that the April data will show any drastic changes.
+However, as President Trump continues his second year, the indicators highlighted above will be key in evaluating his policies.
 In order to maintain economic growth, the new administration must take these data seriously in its decision-making.
 Indicators such as the U-6 unemployment rate and the employment-to-population ratio show that there is still room to grow to meet previous eras of a strong labor market.

-The Federal Reserve continues to be an important force in keeping the economy growing sustainably, but monetary policy is likely to be tested by economic uncertainty under the Trump administration.
+The Federal Reserve continues to be an important force in keeping the economy’s growth sustainable, but monetary policy is likely to be tested by economic uncertainty under the Trump administration.
 There is still room for the economy to grow, but it will require proactive labor market policy based on good data in order to improve the conditions that American workers face.
 The importance of sound economic data to guide and evaluate policy decisions cannot be understated.
 President Trump should embrace such data, such as the monthly jobs report, in the coming months and years to help shape his policy proposals.